-Every gin megafan should book themselves into the ‘Ginstitute’, which is based at The Portobello Star.
-Kick off your sesh with a history lesson from a gin guru, and find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin – which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
+Every gin mega-fan should book themselves into the Ginstitute, found in the basement of The Distillery on Portobello Road.
+Kick off your sesh with a history lesson from a gin guru to find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin, which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
 Drink, sleep, order, repeat.

 Seeking out the biggest collection of gin in London?
 You’ll find it at The Gin Bar in Holborn where 400 bottles of gin + 27 different tonics = 14,035 different G&T combos.
 Mind.
 Blown.
 This killer bar at Holborn Dining Room is epic, but you know you’re in safe hands the minute you walk towards the iron gates of The Rosewood Hotel – it’s a classy affair.